UAlbertaFSAE/f1tenth/dev_ws/src/navigation/README.md

 The `navigation/` folder should contain any ROS packages that are related to motion planning and navigation

 ## Packages
-### Detection Generator
-- A node to generate mock cone data for testing navigation algorithms

 ### Pure Pursuit
 - An algorithm for the car to follow a set of waypoints

+### Waypoint Generator
+- A node to generate waypoints for pure pursuit